misarescu/Blog/src/content/posts/first-post.md

 ## Goal of the blog

 This website/blog is meant to be a public journal where I'll put my thoughts into written form in case it needs to be referenced and shared later.
-This is also useful to build a personal brand and have past work be easily presentable in a quick fashion.
+This is also useful to build a personal brand and have past work be easily presentable.
 Having something cool to write for the blog could be also a good motivator to keep thinkering with new projects/concepts.

 Ok now that we got the boring intro stuff out of the way we can get right into the meat and potatoes of how this blog is put together.

 ## Overal Architecture

 For this adventure I decided to play it risky and build this on a technology I had no idea how it works, which is [Astro](https://astro.build).
 I just had an overall idea that it is this new cool kid on the block when it comes to Javascript frameworks.
-I knew it has collections that can generate pages from markdown, which is handy for a project like this where most of the time the content is just thext that needs to be rendered in a nice format, but you don't want to write html tags all over the place or implement a custom data format.
-So markdown it is.
+I knew it has collections that can generate pages from [Markdown](https://en.wikipedia.org/wiki/Markdown), which is handy for a project like this where most of the time the content is just thext that needs to be rendered in a nice format, but you don't want to write html tags all over the place or implement a custom data format.
+So Markdown it is.

 As far as architecting goes this bad boy is hosted on [Vercel](https://vercel.com), the content you see is stored in the code repo(i know, this is not ideal, but for a first draft with a few posts it'll do just fine) and that's kinda it.
-I guess for this post I'll talk about what I found interesting about Astro, how it integrates with [Tailwind](http://tailwindcss.com) and [Markdown](https://en.wikipedia.org/wiki/Markdown), how collections work and maybe discuss about the documentation of all of this.
+I guess for this post I'll talk about what I found interesting about Astro, how it integrates with [Tailwind](http://tailwindcss.com) and Markdown, how collections work and maybe discuss about the documentation of all of this.

 ### Astro and Javascript